jchinnam/mood/README.md

 - Mood frequency & percentages for the year
 - Monthly and seasonal frequency tables
 - Time series (via sentiment assignment)
+  - with 7-day rolling mean
+  - with 30-day rolling mean